 Is a charity that raises money to fund and support community activity across Greater Manchester.
 The manage and administer a number of funds.

 Sage Community Fund

 If you have a landfill site in your area (within a set distance – usually 10 miles) you may be eligible to apply for Landfill money.
-See article on Landfill Community Funds.
+Further information is contained in the Parks Community UK article on Landfill Community Funds.